Benefit for the Brain

 Benefit for the Brain highlights the need for both medical and non-medical research and services for mental illness.
 The evening will begin at 6pm with a cocktail hour and silent auction, followed by a sit down dinner in which two awards will be presented: The Scientific Research Award recognizing research focused on substance use disorder and the Impact Award recognizing research outside medicine to promote recovery of persons with mental illness.
 The evening will conclude with silent auction winners announced and closing remarks by a guest speaker.

-Have an item to donate for the silent auction?
+Have an item to donate for the silent auction or any questions?
 Please contact Ellen Roberts, Development Coordinator, email@example.com

 All proceeds from Benefit for the Brain will allow us to continue the important work we do for all those and their families living with mental illness.
 Your support will help to fund the following programs which we offer at no cost to those in need: